Kenneth Kendall: Broadcasting career

 After leaving the army, Kendall returned to Oxford to complete his Modern Language degree.
 He hoped to join the Foreign Office but instead joined the BBC in 1948 as a radio newsreader.
 In 1954, he transferred to television.
 Although he was not the first newsreader on BBC television, Kendall was the first to appear in front of a camera reading the news in 1955.
 As he was employed on a freelance basis by the BBC, he also worked as an actor for a repertory company based in Crewe, and briefly at the menswear retailer Austin Reed in Regent Street, where he met actor John Inman and offered him a job in the Crewe theatre company.

 Kendall became known for his elegant dress sense and was voted best-dressed newsreader by Style International and No.1 newscaster by Daily Mirror readers in 1979.
 He left the BBC in 1961, and from 1961 to 1969 was a freelance newsreader, working occasionally for ITN and presenting Southern Television's Day By Day.
-He appeared as himself in the Adam Adamant episode "The Doomsday Plan", in which he is kidnapped and impersonated.
-He also appeared in the Doctor Who serial The War Machines.
+He also made cameo appearances as himself in television dramas; he featured in the 1966 Adam Adamant episode "The Doomsday Plan", in which he is kidnapped and impersonated, and he also appeared in the 1966 Doctor Who serial The War Machines.

-He rejoined the BBC in 1969 and finally retired from newsreading on 23 December 1981.
+He rejoined BBC News in 1969, and finally retired from newsreading on 23 December 1981; Kendall was unable to read his final news bulletin because he slipped on ice and broke his arm.
 Kendall's retirement allowed him to work on the popular Channel 4 programme Treasure Hunt throughout its first run (1982–1989), which featured Anneka Rice as a "skyrunner".
 He also presented the television programme Songs of Praise.